EthanBonsignori/portfolio/src/assets/posts/3-uploadingcropp1.md

 </div>

 <div style='text-align: center; font-style: italic; margin: 30px 0;'>
-This is a three part tutorial that will teach you how to add a profile picture feature to your React application by allowing the user to crop and upload an image to block storage on Digital Ocean Spaces.
-We will then save a reference to the photo in your database for that user and display it on your site.
+A work in progress tutorial that turned out to be too wide of a scope to finish.
+It aims to show how to upload and crop a user's profile picture and store it in Digital Ocean Spaces.
 </div>

 ## Contents